 Denmark has a long history of brewing and distilling.
 Despite being a nation known for its beer, Denmark is also becoming increasingly notable for an emerging cocktail bar scene.

 The number of cocktail bars has grown rapidly in recent years and Copenhagen in particular now boasts some of the best bars in Europe.

 A new generation of bar tenders, many of whom have honed their mixing skills in other countries, are producing elegant and innovative drinks made from unusual spirits and handcrafted syrups and infusions.

-Here Rasmus and Adeline Shepard-Lomborg, the couple behind by now renowned bars Ruby and Lidkoeb ( if you have not been there yet – find them detailed here) have opened yet another cosy bar.
+Here Rasmus and Adeline Shepard-Lomborg, the couple behind by now renowned bars Ruby and Lidkoeb ( find them detailed here) have opened yet another cosy bar.